 Halloween is the most celebrated holiday at my kids’ school.
 Only Johnny goes there this year, but in the past I’ve had all my kids there.
 Between being a room mom and volunteering at three kids’ parties for multiple years, I got to see a lot of activities!
 Today I’m sharing my favorite Halloween class party activities for kids.
 I like them because they are pretty simple, the kids enjoy them, and they don’t make a big mess.

-Easy Halloween Class Party Ideas for Kids
+Halloween Class Party Ideas

 Make a Ghost – Halloween Art!